techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 4. The changes made to the Global Vue API and the introduction of the `createApp` method.
 5. The changes made to the Events API and the removal of `$on`, `$off`, and `$once`.
 6. You no longer can use `$refs` to access DOM elements.
+7. Vue 3 component props.

-We'll also show you how to develop apps using the current version of Vue 3, we'll particularly focus on the new features.
+We'll also show you how to develop apps using the current version of Vue 3, we'll particularly focus on the new features including components and props.

 You'll see how you can pass data from a parent component down to a deeply nested child component using the `provide / inject` pair.
 We'll also look at how we can reposition and transfer components from one point in our app to another using Teleport and how to use the multi-root node component.
 Finally, we learn about the changes made to the Events API and Global API including `createApp`, `$on`, `$off`, and `$once`.